mashlol/omni/README.md

 `Omni.ready(callback)` - You can call `Omni.ready()` any number of times, providing callbacks.
 When Omni has downloaded the initial data from the server, these callbacks will be executed.
 If you call `Omni.ready()` after Omni has already initialized, your callback will be called immediately.

 `Omni.on(eventName, callback)` - Add a callback for a certain client sided event.
-Currently the only event is `recheckPermissions`, triggered when the server calls `connection.recheckAllPermissions()` on this client's connection.
+Currently the only event is `sync`, triggered when the server calls `connection.sync()` on this client's connection.

 # Contributing